dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 Due to the fact that entity id is a record struct, we can use the '==' operator to compare ids.

-## BusinessKeys

-BusinessKeys for not aggregates can contain keys, because they are only queried as a part of aggregate

 ## Domain Event

 "A Domain Event captures the memory of something interesting which affects the domain" — Martin Fowler